blossom-project/blossom/docs/index.md

 # Blossom

-Blossom is a Java framework which enables you to realize your projects quickly and smoothly.
+Blossom is a Java framework base on Spring-Boot which enables you to realize your projects quickly and smoothly.
 It comes with several modules and tools made to ease and speed up your development process.

 ## Quick start